-With a last honk of the horn, the steam powered wheels of the boat set in motion.
-Moving the water with large wheels, we quickly moved along the shore of Lucerne .
-I was surprised how fast we were moving.
+With a last honk of the horn, the steam-powered wheels of the boat set in motion.
+Moving the water with large paddle wheels, we quickly moved along the shore of Lucerne.
+I was surprised by how fast we were moving.
 Soon, Lucerne was nothing but a skyline in the distance.
 We passed the impressive Mt.
 Pilatus which we just visited the day before.

-We stopped at several places along the Lake Lucerne .
-The boat ride takes almost 3 hours and we pasted major stops like the start of the Rigi Bahn to climb Mt.
+We stopped at several places along the Lake Lucerne.
+The boat ride takes almost 3 hours and we passed major stops like the start of the Rigi Bahn to climb Mt.
 Rigi and we passed Rütli, where Switzerland as a nation was born.

 Gotthard Panorama Express train

-Only we arrived in Flüelen, there were only a handful of people left on the boat.
+As we arrived in Flüelen, there were only a handful of people left on the boat.
 We collected our bags and walked the few hundred meters to the train station.
 We were already greeted by the train operator who pointed us to the right platform.
-After a bit of delay, the luxurious glass domed carriages, pulled in the train station of Flüelen.
+After a bit of delay, the luxurious glass-domed carriages pulled in the train station of Flüelen.

 Throughout the route from Lucerne to Lugano by train, there are several loops in the route.
-You think: haven’t I’ve seen this before?
-But the loops are necessary because the train had to overcome big altitude differences.
-One famous and exciting stretch of the Gotthard train route, is around the town of Wassen.
+You think: haven’t I seen this before?
+But the loops are necessary because the train has to overcome big altitude differences.
+One famous and exciting stretch of the Gotthard train route is around the town of Wassen.

 After another loop through one of the tunnels, we pass Wassen a 3rd time.
 This time we’re high above the church and have the best views of the town of Wassen.

-The Gotthard Panorama Express train passes the Gotthard tunnel right after Wassen.
+The Gotthard Panorama Express route passes the Gotthard tunnel right after Wassen.
 Completed in 1882, the Gotthard tunnel was a stunning masterpiece of engineering.
-Digging from both sides, they crews met in the middle, only centimeters apart!
+Digging from both sides, the crews met in the middle, only centimeters apart!

-The 15 kilometer (9.3 miles) long Gotthard tunnel is not so interesting.
+The 15 kilometers (9.3 miles) long Gotthard tunnel is not so interesting.
 As you pass it by train, it is just a long stretch of darkness.
-However, when you ride the Gotthard Panorama Express train through it, lights are dimmed, the train slows down and you’ll learn all kinds of information about the built from the commentary.
-On the walls of the tunnel, dia-projection shows ‘graffiti’ and images of that time.
+However, when you ride the Gotthard Panorama Express train through it, lights are dimmed, the train slows down and you’ll learn all kinds of information about the build from the commentary.
+On the walls of the tunnel, a projector shows ‘graffiti’ and images of that time.
 I found it fascinating!

 Gotthard Panorama Express to Lugano

 Once we left the darkness of the Gotthard tunnel, we arrived in a different world!
 Was this still the same country?
-The houses had different colours, their architecture was different and clearly they used different building materials.
+The houses had different colors, their architecture was different and clearly, they used different building materials.
 It looked like Italy.
 People speak Italian Swiss here and it feels like Italy.